Driveability Software for Impact Driving

 The software includes a powerful report generator:

-- Automatic generation pdf or MS Word file
+- Automatic generation in either a PDF or MS Word file

 - Selection of graphics